 That Council notes the intended use of the UK Leisure Framework to procure the proposed first phase investments into the Leisure Centres to combine the work with the Decarbonisation programme approved by Council and Cabinet.

-That Council notes the decision to award the finalised contract to the UK Leisure Framework for the Leisure Centre first phase investment programme will be taken by the Executive Member for Finance Property and Assets and Executive Member (Deputy Leader) For Health and Well-being in consultation with the Director of Communities.
+That Council notes the decision to award the finalised contract to the UK Leisure Framework for the Leisure Centre first phase investment programme will be taken by the Executive Member for Finance Property and Assets and Executive Member (Deputy Leader) for Health and Well-being in consultation with the Director of Communities.
 This will align the contract with the delegation given to that executive member in relation to the decarbonisation works.

 That Council approves a new Capital budget to provide a grant of £200,000 to Lostock Hall Academy, and approves a loan of £100,000 in line with the financial terms outlined below in paragraph 70.
 The total contribution of £300k will be used for the development of a new Community Leisure Facility on the Academy site representing a new Leisure Local partnership between the School and South Ribble Borough Council.